grishasen/nb-gb-model-simulator/README.md

 ## Notes

 - The Naive Bayes section is intentionally simplified but uses binned, smoothed log-odds contributions inspired by the Pega ADM explanation.
+See [ADM Explained in PDSTools](https://pegasystems.github.io/pega-datascientist-tools/articles/ADMExplained.html).
 - The gradient boosting section is also simplified for education: it fits shallow regression trees to logistic residuals so the split logic stays transparent.
 - A presenter-facing walkthrough lives in `docs/DEMO_WIKI.md`.